jedjoud10/jedjoud10.github.io/content/blog/per_vertex_ao_surface_nets.md

 ![Unity AO](/unity_ao.png)

 # Conclusion
 Overall it's a pretty cheap algorithm that enhances the quality fidelty of the terrain without too much work.
 I personally consider that a success.
+The only main problem with this algorithm is that it can't really simulate large scale ambient occlusion effect.
+Like at best, this only simulates stuff largers than SSAO but smaller than something like GI.

-Here are other demos showcasing this effect
+Another minor defect that comes with my implementation as well is that sometimes chunk edges are very noticeable since the voxel fetching algorithm does not take account voxels from nearby chunks (this is implemented to improve performance by decoupling chunk generation).
+So chunks edges can be noticeable when there's lots of AO in certain cases.

 {% note(header="Side Note") %}
-I did notice through my testing and experimentation with my engine that sometimes using the density function itself (or at least part of it) would yield some pretty cool results.
+I did notice through my testing and experimentation with my engine from time to time using the density function itself (or at least part of it) would yield some pretty cool results.
 Never managed to make use of it for AO but it looks *kinda* similar and cool enough to mention it at least.
 Maybe this could be extended to yield some results similar to VXGI or large scale AO.
 It is pretty cool.
 ![cFlake Terrain Density Debug](/density.png)
 {% end %}